open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 - Metadata blocks

 If we align ODF's hashing with the content-addressable system like IPFS we can get a cool effect:
-- A hash of data part file stored in a Metada Block could be directly used to find and download that data file from IPFS.
+- A hash of data part file stored in a Metadata Block could be directly used to find and download that data file from IPFS.
 - Same goes for the previous metadata block identified by its hash - you could "walk" the metadata chain stored in IPFS in the same way you do on the local drive.

 Entire ODF dataset can be stored inside IPFS as its structure maps onto content-addressable storage seamlessly.